-2.5.5 Director of Finance & Performance
+2.5.5 Chief Finance Officer

-The Director of Finance & Performance shall be responsible for the provision of financial advice to the Trust and to its members and for the supervision of financial control and accounting systems.
-He shall be responsible along with the Chief Executive for ensuring the discharge of obligations under relevant Financial Directions.
+The CFO shall be responsible for the provision of financial advice to the Trust and to its members and for the supervision of financial control and accounting systems.
+They shall be responsible along with the Chief Executive for ensuring the discharge of obligations under relevant Financial Directions.